FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 - [ ] Tables look right
     - [ ] Text is not running off the page
     - [ ] Significance highlighting is as expected

+### Explanation for why any boxes above are NOT checked

+If necessary, provide explanations here for why any boxes above are not checked.

+- Reason 1
+- Reason 2